Stanford Research Park vs Downtown Palo Alto

 Compare if a larger technology-campus ecosystem may fit better than Palo Alto's research-park environment.

-Compare if San Francisco CBD identity may fit better than a walkable Peninsula professional district.
+Compare if San Francisco life-science and UCSF adjacency may fit better than Palo Alto research-park identity.